theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnWolfpack.md

 - Open operating system specific terminal
 - Log in to the Garvan wolfpack server

 Welcome!

-When bioinformaticans try to run a pipeline to discover a pathogenic variant they have to consider how computationally demanding the pipeline is.
-The two common options of where they can run the pipeline is:
+When bioinformaticians run a pipeline to discover a pathogenic variant, they need to consider the computational demands of the pipeline.
+There are two common options for running the pipeline:

-1) locally on their laptop
+Running it locally on their laptop.
-2) use a high performance computer (HPC)
+Using a high-performance computer (HPC).

-The HPC at Garvan is called the Wolfpack.
-It is a cluster of computational resources better suited to run more computationally intensive and advanced computation problems like discovering a pathogenic variant.
+The HPC at Garvan is called the Wolfpack, which is a cluster of computational resources designed for running computationally intensive and advanced computation problems like discovering a pathogenic variant.

-To interact with the Wolfpack we are going to use an operating specific programme on your laptop.
-The Wolfpack is a shared computational cluster.
+To interact with the Wolfpack, we will use an operating system-specific program on your laptop.
+The Wolfpack is a shared computational cluster, and we will be using Bash, which is a language that interacts with the Linux operating system found on the Wolfpack cluster.

-We will be using Bash which is a language that interacts with Linux operating system which is found on the Wolfpack cluster.
+Mac users can use the Terminal program.

 - For **Mac** users can use the Terminal program.
-If you spotlight search terminal- it will open.
-Personally, I prefer to [iTerm2](https://iterm2.com/) which is a macOS terminal replacement.
+You can open it by spotlight searching "Terminal."
+Alternatively, you can use [iTerm2](https://iterm2.com/), which is a macOS terminal replacement that I personally prefer.
-- For **Windows** users:
+- **Windows** users:
- - First check if you the programme Command Prompt or PowerShell locally.
-You might have to enable ssh using this tutorial recommended by John Reeves (https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).
+ - First, check if you have the Command Prompt or PowerShell program locally.
+You might need to enable SSH using the tutorial recommended by John Reeves: [How to Enable and Use Windows 10's Built-in SSH Commands.](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).
- - However, if you are using Windows OS before 10, I recommend you installing [PuTTY](https://www.putty.org/) which is an open source software.
+ - Second, if you do not have either Command Prompt or PowerShell installed, it is likely your laptop has a Windows OS before 10.
+Therefore, I recommend installing [PuTTY](https://www.putty.org/) which is an open source software.

 For many of you, this is your first time using UNIX.
 As with all bioinformatics, the best way to learn is by trial and error.
 There is little that you can do wrong, with one important caveat:

-**READ THIS IF YOU DON'T READ ANYTHING ELSE!**
+**Please Read!**
  Unix has  **no undo**  function.
 If you  **delete or overwrite**  a file, it will be gone forever!
 As a result, you should:
  1. Keep  **backup copies**  of important files.
  2. Be  **very careful**  with the command rm ("remove", i.e. delete) and any commands to move/create files that might over-write something important (mv, cp and redirecting output with \> and \>\>).